Herbertkartel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all posible digits of single digit numbers
+Prints all possible combinations of single-digit numbers